DuncanCragg/OnexOS/README-game.md

 _This is a description of what I'm working on now, not what the app does yet!_

-# OnexOS
+# ONEXOS

-OnexOS is an operating system that creates a single, seamless, 3D virtual world.
-This virtual world is manifested across all running instances of OnexOS.
-The OS is always running this space and puts you right back where you were every time you open it.
+ONEXOS stands for "One Extreme Openworld Sandbox".
+It's a game that creates a single, seamless, 3D universe.
+ONEXOS is always running this space and puts you right back where you were every time you run it up.

 ### What's it most like?

-It's something like a mix between Minecraft Creative servers and Second Life.
-It's aimed at whole families; at people of any age, so less like Minecraft and Second Life in that regard!
+It's something like a mix between Minecraft Creative and Garry's Mod.
+It's aimed at whole families; at people of any age, so less like Minecraft and Garry's Mod in that regard!

 ### What do you do there?

-All the usual virtual world things: meet, chat, share, build, co-create, work and play.

-### Why is it an operating system?

-Everyone running OnexOS owns their own chunks of the world that we're all building together.
-We then all sew these virtual objects and places together into a single, vast, seamless universe, owned by all of us.
-And that universe is running across each and all of our devices, through this being their operating system.
+All the usual Open World Sandbox things: build, create and play.
+Except there's only one World.
+You sew chunks of the world, virtual objects and places together into a single, vast, seamless universe.

-Our own world objects are sewn into this single global fabric through **links**.
+Our world objects are sewn into this single global fabric through **links**.

 ### How do links work?

 Links form handles or hooks onto all of your objects in the world.
 They work a bit like URLs in the way they point to things in the world, where-ever they may be.
-So we can grab, wire and share direct links to and between any object owned by anyone, anywhere.
+So you can grab and wire direct links to and between any object anywhere.

-Every single object you create or see in the shared world has a link - cities, streets, houses, rooms, tables, vases, flowers and petals, messages and photos.
+Every single object you create or see in the world has a link - cities, streets, houses, rooms, tables, vases, flowers and petals, messages and photos.

 Everything can be sewn, pinned, tied and snapped together with everything else via these links.
 Everything can be pointed to, picked up, re-used and saved via these links.